cszach/lnagb.js/builds/index.md

 ## Standalone components

-{% assign components = 'algebra,matrices' | split: ',' %}
+{% assign components = 'equations,matrices,vectors' | split: ',' %}

-Alternatively, if you only want to use a certain component, like _Algebra_, you can use these links instead.
+Alternatively, if you only want to use a certain component, like _Matrices_, you can use these links instead.

 <ul>